parse-community/docs/_includes/graphql/users.md

 }
 ```

-## Reset Password
+## Resetting Passwords

-Currently reset password is not supported, but this will be addressed soon.
+Currently resetting passwords is not supported, but this will be addressed soon.